CrazyChloe03/APPhy/Unit 2/Explanation.md

 Right?
 Right?
 That's perpendicular to the surface.
 And if you connect and then I told you, your potential line is also perpendicular to the electric field.
 So if you connect it, it just it just follows the surface.

 Eat poop.
 Don't eat poop.
 Okay.

+# FRQ Section

-11. F r q.
+.
+F r q.

 I didn't intend this to happen.
 I did not intend hey.
 Listen.
 Everybody listening.
 I didn't intend this to happen, but it turned out, this problem was, like, almost exactly the same problem as, 2 years ago.